 When exercising the motor with the PC utility, monitor the Slip, the Rotor RPM, Stator RPM and the Motor Amps.
-The Rotor RPM can be viewed in the Encoder RPM chart.
-The Stator RPM can be viewed in the Hall RPM chart.

-The slip will stabilize at of the Optimal Slip setting.
+The slip will stabilize at the Optimal Slip setting.

 Field Oriented Control (FOC) mode Operation

 Field Oriented Control (or Vector Drive) is a technique by which the magnetic field generated in the stator is adjusted in relation to the field induced in the rotor in a manner to generate optimal torque at all times and all load conditions.